 Each Ginnie Mae Construction Loan Certificate will provide for the payment to the holder of that Ginnie Mae Construction Loan Certificate of monthly payments of interest equal to a pro rata share of the interest payments on the underlying Mortgage Loan, less applicable servicing and guaranty fees.
 Holders of Ginnie Mae Construction Loan Certificates are not entitled to receive any payments of principal collected on the Mortgage Loan as long as the Ginnie Mae Construction Loan Certificates are outstanding.
 During such period, any prepayments and other recoveries of principal (other than proceeds from the liquidation of the related Mortgage Loan) or any Prepayment Penalties on the underlying Mortgage Loan received by the Ginnie Mae Issuer will be deposited into a non-interest bearing escrow account (the "P&I Custodial Account").
-Any such amounts will be held for distribution to the related Ginnie Mae REMIC Trust (unless otherwise negotiated between the Ginnie Mae Issuer and the Contracted Security Purchaser) on the earliest of (i) the liquidation of the Mortgage Loan, (ii) at the related Ginnie Mae Issuer's option, either (a) the first Ginnie Mae Certificate Payment Date of the Ginnie Mae Project Loan Certificate following the conversion of the Ginnie Mae Construction Loan Certificate or (b) the date of conversion of the Ginnie Mae Construction Loan Certificate to a Ginnie Mae Project Loan Certificate and (iii) the applicable Maturity Date.
+Any such amounts will be held for distribution to the related Ginnie Mae REMIC Trust (unless otherwise negotiated between the Ginnie Mae Issuer and the Contracted Security Purchaser) on the earliest of (i) the liquidation of the Mortgage Loan, (ii) at the related Ginnie Mae Issuer's option, either (a) the first Ginnie Mae Certificate Payment Date of the Ginnie Mae Project Loan Certificate following the conversion of the Ginnie Mae Construction Loan Certificate and (iii) the applicable Maturity Date.

 At any time following the final endorsement of a Mortgage Loan and upon satisfaction of the prerequisites for conversion outlined in Chapter 32 of the MBS Guide, Ginnie Mae Construction Loan Certificates shall be redeemed for Ginnie Mae Project Loan Certificates.
 The principal amount of the Ginnie Mae Project Loan Certificates may be less than or equal to the amount of advances that have been disbursed and insured on the Mortgage Loan underlying the related Ginnie Mae Construction Loan Certificates.
-Any difference between the principal balance of the Ginnie Mae Project Loan Certificates issued at conversion will be disbursed to the holders of the Ginnie Mae Construction Loan Certificates as principal upon conversion.
-To the extent the underlying Mortgage Loan begins to amortize prior to the conversion of the Ginnie Mae Construction Loan Certificates to Ginnie Mae Project Loan Certificate, the related Ginnie Mae Issuer will be required to pay, at its option, any such prepayments (i) on the date of the conversion of the Ginnie Mae Construction Loan Certificates or (ii) on the Ginnie Mae Certificate Payment Date of the Ginnie Mae Project Loan Certificate following conversion.
+Any difference between the principal balance of the Ginnie Mae Construction Loan Certificates and the principal balance of the Ginnie Mae Project Loan Certificates issued at conversion will be disbursed to the holders of the Ginnie Mae Construction Loan Certificates as principal upon conversion.
+To the extent the underlying Mortgage Loan begins to amortize prior to the conversion of the Ginnie Mae Construction Loan Certificates to Ginnie Mae Project Loan Certificate, the related Ginnie Mae Issuer will be required to pay, at its option, any such prepayments (i) on the date of the Conversion of the Ginnie Mae Construction Loan Certificates or (ii) on the Ginnie Mae Certificate Payment Date of the Ginnie Mae Project Loan Certificate following conversion.